kyma-project/website/content/blog-posts/2019-07-24-happy-birthday-kyma/index.md

 ## 10-13.12.2018 Kyma at KubeCon Seattle

 Thanks to SAP sponsorship, we made it to KubeCon Seattle.
-Together with our brothers from the [Gardener](https://gardener.cloud) project, we could have a lot of valuable conversations at SAP Open Source booth.
+Together with our brothers from the [Gardener](https://gardener.cloud) project, we could have a lot of valuable conversations at the SAP Open Source booth.
 We were represented by [Ahmed](https://twitter.com/Abd4llA), [Lukasz](https://twitter.com/derberq), and [Piotr](https://twitter.com/PiotrasPk).

 ![seattle](./lysy-seattle.png)